OpenSIPS/SIPssert/README.md

 The tool supports multiple tests sets passed as arguments, and will run each tests set sequentially (see [Execution](#execution)).

-The SIP Flows tool also accepts as parameters the following values:
+The SIPssert tool also accepts as parameters the following values:
 * `-h|--help` - used to display information about running `sipssert`
 * `-l|--logs-dir DIR` - directory where the logging files should be stored (Default is `logs/`)